Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

   Select the checkbox to display the editing toolbar.

 - [EDIT]
   Click this button to edit the selected package type.
 This button is only displayed if the checkbox of a package type is selected.
-Alternatively, you can click directly a row in the list to view an event log.
-The *List of messages* view is displayed.
+Alternatively, you can click directly a row in the list to view a package type.
+The *Edit package types* view is displayed.

 - [DELETE]
   Click this button to delete one or several selected package types.